AgnitumuS/ubjs/tutorials/migrations.md

   - `filterFiles`           # remove some scripts from execution (called in reverse order of models, should mutate a `migtarions.files` array)
     - here sql and js form `_migrate` folder are executed
   - `finalize`              # executed after any migration

+See overview diagram in the beginning ot the article.

 A hook signature is:
 ```javascript